millicast/Millicast-Java-SDK-Android-Sample-App-in-Java/README.md

 1. If desired, tap on the camera description and/or resolution description to cycle through the available cameras and resolutions.
     - Toggle the switch labelled "->" or "<-" to change the direction of cycle.
     - For more media related settings, you may go to the Settings - Media page.
+1. Tap on REFRESH to update the currently available list of audio and video sources.
-1. Click "START CAPTURE" to start capturing on the selected camera, at the selected resolution.
+1. Tap "START CAPTURE" to start capturing on the selected camera, at the selected resolution.
     - When the capturing is successful, the local video can be seen on the screen.
-1. If desired to switch to another camera, click on the button showing the selected camera.
+1. If desired to switch to another camera, tap on the button showing the selected camera.
 1. To mute/unmute audio or video, toggle the respective buttons.
     - This affects both the captured/published media, as well as the subscribed media on Subscriber(s).
+1. Tap on Mirror to toggle the mirroring of the local video view.
-1. Click "START PUBLISH" to publish the captured video to Millicast.
+1. Tap "START PUBLISH" to publish the captured video to Millicast.
 1. To stop publishing, click "STOP PUBLISH".

 # To subscribe using the SA
 1. Ensure the subscribing credentials are populated.
+1. If desired to show subscribed audio / video via NDI outputs, go to Settings - Media and select "ndi output" (Audio playback device), and toggle switch "NDI output - Video" to on.
 1. Go to the Subscribe page.
 1. Click "START SUBSCRIBE" to start subscribing to the Millicast stream specified at the Settings - Millicast page.
 1. To mute/unmute audio or video, toggle the respective buttons.